Level 16: Plot

 Vestalis is an isolated, windowless boarding school run with strict military precision.
-Girls, who live on numbered levels, are taught to follow the "feminine virtues" of obedience, cleanliness, patience, humility, purity, sweetness, and modesty while avoiding "vices" such as curiosity, anger, sentimentality, slouch, selfishness, hysteria and rebellion.
+Girls, who live on numbered levels, are taught to follow the "feminine virtues" of obedience, cleanliness, patience, humility, purity, sweetness, and modesty while avoiding "vices" such as curiosity, anger, sentimentality, sloth, selfishness, hysteria and rebellion.
 The girls are told the school protects them from the toxic outside air, and that they are being prepared for adoption by high society members, who only want "clean" girls.
 Rule breaking results in punishment on the lower level, which all universally fear.
 Best friends Sophia and Vivien line up with Level 10 girls to wash their faces in an allotted time.
 When Vivien helps Sophia, who dropped her jar of face cream, she exceeds her time limit.
 The guards drag away Vivien, who is crying and screaming in terror.

 Years later, Vivien and other girls are moved to Level 16 (the final level).
 Vivien and Sophia are reunited after years apart.
 Sophia warns Vivien not to take the daily vitamins, which she says are powerful sedatives.
 That night, guards carry away Vivien who pretends to be asleep, and another girl, Olivia, taking them to a lounge.
 There, Miss Brixil, the facility manager, shows both to an aging couple, who choose Olivia.
 When the girls are returned to their dormitory, Vivien escapes into the hall, but the outer door requires key card access.
 Throughout the night, several girls are taken to the lounge and subsequently returned.
 Miss Brixil, talking to an unseen person on the phone, expresses concern about a guard named Alex, warning that he should not be allowed around the girls unsupervised.

 The Level 16 girls meet the facility's doctor, Dr. Miro, who says a fever is spreading in the other halls.
 He gives them a "vaccine" which causes painful arm rashes, while one girl has a seizure.
 He initially acts kindly towards Vivien, but when she shares her concerns with him, he injects her with a sedative.
 Sophia informs Vivien that Alex, the guard Miss Brixil was concerned about, secretly enters the dormitory and "touches" the girls while they sleep.
 She plans to wait until Alex comes into the dormitory, restrain him, and steal his key card.
 Shortly afterwards, Ava reports Vivien for unclean behavior and she is locked in a small cage for the night.
 That night, Sophia attacks Alex and steals his key card but she is captured before freeing Vivien.